L.A. Record: History

-The magazine
+Magazine

 The magazine has come in three types of format.
 It was first a broadsheet format containing an interview with a musician from Los Angeles, also featured on the cover.
 There is also an interview with a visiting band on tour, and other reviews or previews of local music, art, film, comedy and entertainment events.

 The next format type was a monthly magazine which includes several interviews with local and touring bands as well as album reviews, original artwork, illustrated comic reviews of shows and records and expanded interviews.
 Also each issue includes a 22 × 32 inch poster featuring a local Los Angeles artist recreating an album cover of their choice.
 In May 2010, editorial staff announced that the magazine will be turning into a quarterly, which will feature local bands in addition to touring artists.

 The first quarterly came out on July 31, 2010, and featured Flying Lotus on the cover.
 Ariel Pink's Haunted Graffiti was pictured in a center gatefold.